davidtwco/rfcs/text/0000-build-std.md

 standard library and so must use `-Zbuild-std`.
 Custom targets may have `restricted_std` set depending on their `cfg` configuration options - generally speaking depending on how similar they are to builtin targets.

+## Registries
+[background-registries]: #registries

+As per [Cargo's documentation][cargo-docs-registry], "registries are central locations where packages can be uploaded to, discovered, and searched for."
+One example of a registry is `crates.io`, but third party registries exist as well as support for registries on local file systems.
+Given a crate that can be found on a registry, Cargo expects to find all its dependencies on this registry or on a registry which may be found at a different URL.
+As a consequence registries do not accept packages with a dependency that does not have a `version` source.

+As an optimisation, Cargo queries the Index of a registry rather than the whole registry for package information including the package names and versions available, and what the dependencies for each version are.
+Inside a directory hierarchy exists one file for each package containing a [JSON object][cargo-json-schema] on each line for each version available.
+Many keys in the schema are reminiscent of the keys in `Cargo.toml` files.
+As a whole the index contains enough information for Cargo's resolver to resolve a dependency graph without downloading the entire registry or parsing `Cargo.toml` files.
+The registry may refer to packages in other registries, but all packages in the dependency graph must exist in a registry.

 ## Panic strategies
 [background-panic-strategies]: #panic-strategies